Watts-Lab/deliberation-assets/projects/santoro/partner_swap/v1/game/round_2_instructions/round_2_breakout_instructions_shown_to_Republicans.md

 Please have a 10-minute conversation with your partner.

-**Discuss the following: Share with your partner your life story.** Do not discuss any other topic.
+**Discuss the following: For what in your life do you feel most grateful?** Do not discuss any other topic.

 **Please note that your partner favors the Democratic Party.**